WHAT TO DO AND BRING

 After allowing time for your pupils to dilate, the doctor will use specially designed medical instruments to examine your eyes, including the macula, retina and vitreous.
 Depending on initial findings, other tests may be required, including:

 FUNDUS PHOTOGRAPHS: These involve the use of a sophisticated camera to study the retina.

 FLUORESCEIN ANGIOGRAPHY: This photographic technique allows the physician to obtain more detailed images of the retina.
 After an intravenous injection of fluorescein, a vegetable-based dye, digital cameras record precise information from the retina, blood vessels and optic nerve.

 OPTICAL COHERENCE TOMOGRAPHY (OCT): This instrument scans the retina and produces cross sectional images and measures the thickness of the retina.
 It is valuable in treating a variety of macular disorders.

 VISUAL FIELD: Blind spots and peripheral vision loss are measured with this instrument.

 ULTRASOUND: Ultrasound uses sound waves reflected from eye tissue to produce an image that enable the doctor to take specific measurements of the eye's anatomy.

 After completing the exam, your doctor will discuss findings and recommend treatment.
 Some treatments can be performed during that visit, however, other procedures may have to be scheduled for a later date.
-Laser surgery and selected retinal detachment procedures can be done at the Carolina Retina Center, but all other surgical procedures are performed at the Providence Hospital, Palmetto Health Baptist Hospital and Palmetto Surgery Center.
+Laser surgery and selected retinal detachment procedures can be done at the Carolina Retina Center, but all other surgical procedures are performed at local hospitals or ambulatory surgery centers.
 If a surgical procedure is necessary, our staff will explain every detail to you and make all necessary arrangements for your surgery.